-Radiology specialists expand offering at Fitzpatrick Referrals Oncology & Soft Tissue
+Radiology clinicians expand offering at Fitzpatrick Referrals Oncology & Soft Tissue

 Fitzpatrick Referrals has expanded its oncology and soft tissue hospital with the appointment of Audrey Belmudes, who joins Audrey Petite forming the new radiology team.

-Together, they will collaborate with the radiographers in diagnostic imaging to provide CT, ultrasound and fluoroscopic imaging and guide the best treatment plan for oncologic cases.
+They will collaborate with the radiographers in diagnostic imaging to provide MRI, CT, ultrasound and fluoroscopic imaging and guide the best treatment plan for oncologic cases and across all disciplines at Fitzpatrick Referrals.

 Audrey Belmudes qualified from the National Veterinary School of Toulouse, France in 2013 and continued there to complete a one-year rotating internship.
 She then completed a three-year residency program at a veterinary referral hospital in the south of France.
 In 2018, Audrey became an ECVDI Diplomate before joining Fitzpatrick Referrals full-time in March 2018.